jamcdon3/iSMTwebapp/README.md

 ![Run](documentation/RunTheProject.png)
 #### Problems:
 1. Hitting the stop button in the top bar does not actually kill the server on Windows 10.
 Must delete the file at `\tmp\pid\server.pid` if the server is stopped this way.

+### Depoloyment on Heroku
+1. Visit the Heroku website and create an account.
+2. Create a new app, and under the deployment options, proceed with automatic connection to Github repository.